CaliStyle/treefrog/README.md

 This is [Treefrog](https://treefrog.cali-style.com), an isomorphic frontend framework for building powerful responsive apps, from your friends at [Cali Style](https://cali-style.com).

 When ZURB stopped working on foundation-apps, we found a wonderful implementation of flexbox and a well written scss library.
-So we re-implemented these into Treefrog.
+So we re-implemented these into Treefrog and converted it to BEM while also adding our own sugar and scrapping all the javascript.
 Making it the first frontend framework with [Trails](http://trailsjs.io) and Isomorphic apps in mind.

 Treefrog doesn't assume that you want to use react or angular or vanillia javascript.
-Instead it's just the frontend library and you can easily tie your javascript framework to it.
+Instead it's just the frontend style library and you can easily tie your javascript framework to it.

 Looking for the Trailpack?
 Visit <https://github.com/CaliStyle/trailpack-treefrog>.